Breaking of a floating particle raft by water waves: Fragmentation of a particle raft

 {Moreover, the visual observation seems to show that floes at the beginning polygonal, become more and more rounded due to erosion and successive brittle fractures.
 To quantify this observation, a simple characterization consists in computing the circularity parameter $\kappa= \langle p \rangle^2/(4\pi \, \langle A \rangle)$, whose value is $1$ for a circle and becomes large for an elongated 2D object.
 In Fig.~\ref{Circularity} (a), $\kappa$ falls quickly to reach a saturation value $\kappa_\infty \approx 1.32$ for $t$ roughly larger than $t^\star=400$ s, \textit{i.e.} in the second regime.
-Using other experiments in the tank 2, for sine standing waves and random waves, in the Fig.~\ref{Circularity} (b), we show that the asymptotic value does not depend significantly on the forcing amplitude and remains above $1.25$.
-The rounding of the floes is likely caused by the erosion process, but the reason of the saturation to a value slightly larger than for a circle remains unexplained.}
+In Fig.~\ref{Circularity} (b), we show that the asymptotic value does not depend significantly on the forcing amplitude and remains above $1.25$.
+The rounding of the floes {could be} caused by the erosion process, but the reason of the saturation to a value slightly larger than for a circle remains unexplained.}